andrewrgarcia/voxelmap/docs/source/usage.rst

 the maintainer and/or other collaborators.

 Wavefront (.obj) file to 3-D Sparse Array
 -------------------------------------------------------

 Voxelmap provides various features for converting Wavefront .obj files to its 3-D sparse arrays.
-However, the most straightforward approach is to use the global **voxelmap.objarray** method.
+However, the most straightforward approach is to use the global **voxelmap.objcast** method.

 Cube Model